 - HR investigations

 - Medical excuses

 - Accident and injury reports as required by OSHA

-Once again, the easiest way to keep this highly sensitive information secure is in a digital format, preferably through employee file management software.
+Once again, the easiest way to keep this highly sensitive information secure is in a digital format, preferably through an employee file management software system.

 I-9 File Contents